Do you enjoy homemade biscuits? Do you think they are too difficult to make?

 - Cut the butter into the flour mixture.
-If you do not have a pastry cutter, you can use a large fork.
 Combine the butter and the flour until the mixture has very fine crumbles.

-- Make a well in the center of the flour and add the buttermilk and heavy cream.
+- Make a well in the center of the flour and add the buttermilk and half and half.

 - Combine all the ingredients until it forms a soft ball.
 I like to use my hands to form the ball.

 - Turn dough out onto a lightly floured surface of the dough and the rolling pin.

 - Roll dough out to 3/4 inch thick and cut with a biscuit cutter or cookie cutter.